Vietnam – first impressions

 Motor taxis with an app

-The app takes away some of the awkward conversations and mispronunciations I had in Thailand with the regular moto taxi drivers.
+The app takes away some of the awkward conversations and mispronunciations I had in Thailand with the regular moto-taxi drivers.
 The fact that Uber was 3 times cheaper than the local apps and drivers, made it my first choice.
 With not as many drivers as the competition, make sure you have grab installed as well when you don’ find a Uber driver where you are.

 The food is amazing, most of the time

 Both in Saigon and in Hanoi, I had some of the best food I tasted in the region.
-In Ho Chi Ming City I went on a tour with a young company: they took me by scooter along several different cuisines in the city.
+In Ho Chi Minh City I went on a tour with a young company: they took me by scooter along several different cuisines in the city.
 Good food, and a nice experience to see the city by night.
 Keep an eye out on the blog for my report on the food tour in Saigon.